Wilson Mar bio photo

 So here you have what makes for software to be enterprise-worthy:

-1. Automation for large number of people and objects
+- Automation for large numbers of people and objects

-Incorporating the above is not just for enterprises, but any organization who want to be prepared to become massive with less issues.
-Building systems which inherently address the above enterprise concerns would save vendors and implementers the embarassment of having to add them at the request of end-users.
-And it’s a lot easier to incorporate enterprise features during developement rather than as an afterthought.
+Incorporating the above is not just for enterprises, but any organization that wants to be prepared to become massive with fewer issues.
+Building systems that inherently address the above enterprise concerns would save vendors and implementers the embarrassment of having to add them at the request of end-users.
+And it’s a lot easier to incorporate enterprise features during development rather than as an afterthought.

 // Wilson Mar